exercism/docs/building/configlet/lint.md

 1. Non-blank string: a string that contains at least one non-whitespace character.
 2. kebab-case string: a string that contains only characters in the range `[a-z0-9]`, optionally separated by dashes (e.g. "two-fer").
 It must match the regular expression: `^[a-z0-9]+(-[a-z0-9]+)*$`
+3. Title Case string: a non-blank string that follows the below guidelines (from the Chicago Manual of Style, see https://en.wikipedia.org/wiki/Title_case):
+> - Capitalize the first and last words of titles and subtitles.
+> - Capitalize "major" words (nouns, pronouns, verbs, adjectives, adverbs, and some conjunctions).
+> - Lowercase the conjunctions *and*, *but*, *for*, *or*, and *nor*.
+> - Lowercase the articles *the*, *a*, and *an*.
+> - Lowercase prepositions, regardless of length, except when they are stressed, are used adverbially or adjectivally, or are used as conjunctions.
+> - Lowercase the words *to* and *as*.
+> - Lowercase the second part of Latin species names.